-As its central principle, the HCCA provides that a health practitioner who proposes a treatment to a person shall not administer the treatment and shall take reasonable steps to ensure that it is not administered unless they believe that the person is:
+As its central principle, the HCCA provides that a health practitioner who proposes a treatment to a person shall not administer the treatment and shall take reasonable steps to ensure that it is not administered unless he or she believes that the person is:

-- capable with respect to the treatment, and has given consent; or - incapable with respect to the treatment, and another person has given consent in accordance with the HCCA.
+- Capable with respect to the treatment, and has given consent; or - Incapable with respect to the treatment, and another person has given consent in accordance with the HCCA

 This means that any health practitioner who proposes a treatment to a person must not administer the treatment, and must take reasonable steps to ensure that the treatment is not done unless a valid consent has been given.
-Thus, in order for consent to be valid, an individual must be capable of consenting.

-Explained here are a number of terms used in the HCCA, which have specific meaning in this legislative context.
-It is important that registrants understand these terms and concepts used in the legislation in order to comply with its requirements.
+Explained here are a number of terms used in the HCCA, and in this outline, which have a specific meaning.